Lord-Raymik/CS121_Lab8/BankOnIt/README.md

 ```
 create a new FileInputStream called fIn, have it read from "Customers.dat"
 create a new ObjectInputStream called obIn, have it read from the fIn stream
-create a new customer ArrayList by using obIn's readObject() method
+create a new customer ArrayList by using obIn's readObject() method and save this value to customers
 close both the fIn and obIn streams
 ```